iamrjgs/rocqiomics/README.md

 results = extractor.run_pipeline(data_dicts)
 ```

-Want to implement a perturbation-based worflow a la [5]?
+Want to implement a perturbation-based worflow a la Zwanenburg et al. [5]?
 Use augmentations!

 ```
 import numpy as np